Technology, Innovation & Entrepreneurship

 Viterbi Startup Garage (VSG) Residency Program

 A founder‑focused incubator offering 24/7 workspace, mentorship, and access to USC’s powerful network.
-Designed for early‑stage, tech‑driven startups, the program provides support without taking equity, and all IP remains with the team.
+Designed for early‑stage, tech‑driven startups, the program provides support without taking equity, and all intellectual property remains with the team.

 >> Learn More